PlantsGenesBugs/ONSdata/samesex_marriage/README.md

 ## Vital statistics in the UK: marriages, civil partnerships and divorce

 Data was obtained from the [Annual UK and constituent country figures for marriages, divorces and civil partnerships](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/vitalstatisticspopulationandhealthreferencetables) in September 2023, and is downloadable from this repository ([annualreferencetables2021.xlsx](https://github.com/PlantsGenesBugs/ONSdata/blob/main/samesex_marriage/annualreferencetables2021.xlsx)).

+All values are total counts (not rates), since rates have been calculated using the population as a whole and, since same-sex marriages represent a small proportion of the whole, it makes the comparison less clear.
+Marriages of same sex couples have been possible in England and Wales since 29 March 2014, in Scotland since 31 December 2014 and in Northern Ireland since 13 January 2020.
+Marriages involving couples who converted an existing civil partnership into a marriage are not included in the data set.

+In terms of population size, based on ONS data from 2021, if England's population is normalised to 100%, then the relative estimated populations of Scotland is 9.7%, Wales is 5.5% and Northern Ireland is 3.4%.
+Therefore we could expect a similar proportionality in same sex marriages/civil partnerships (all things being equal).

+### Same-sex civil partnerships
+The Civil Partnership Act 2004 came into force on 5 December 2005.
+Even though this meant only a few weeks were available to apply for civil partnership in this year, some people managed to secure this successfully.
+There was a large uptake in 2005 and then a fairly steady decline in most countries except for Northern Ireland.
+The decrease in numbers of civil partnerships in 2014 aligns with the passing of the Marriage (Same Sex Couples) Act in 2013.
+It is also notable that there isn't a big difference in civil partnership numbers between male and female couples (although it appears that uptake by female same-sex couples is higher).

+### Same-sex marriage
+The first same-sex marriage in the UK took place on 29 March 2014 in all countries except Northern Ireland, which only allowed this since 13 January 2020.
+In general, there are more female same-sex marriages than male, and more marriages in England than the other countries (but this is expected due to the differences in total population).

+### Same-sex divorces